Strongman Atlas Stone Technique: Improving Lift Efficiency

 • hesitating during the load phase

-Fixing these mistakes usually results in immediate improvement.
+Fix these and you usually see immediate improvement.

 Building Strength for Atlas Stones